 - Transparency: Employee engagement without transparency is nothing more than a one-way requirement to deliver without treating employees like responsible adults.Lacking any emotional connection or collaborative input, performance suffers.
 It’s essential to be straight with employees, through good times and bad

-- Recognition: implement a recognition program; this could be peer-to-peer recognition, ‘Employee of the Month’ style awards, or something as simple as setting a budget aside for impromptu celebration lunches for projects done well
+- Recognition: implement a recognition programYour ultimate guide to employee recognition; this could be peer-to-peer recognition, ‘Employee of the Month’ style awards, or something as simple as setting a budget aside for impromptu celebration lunches for projects done well

 - Work-life balance: Introduce flex-time, or a work-from-home policy